Home | About | Workshops | Coaching | Enneagram | Hypnosis | Intuition | Videos | Reviews | Mail list | Blog | Links | Contact

 Unhealthy Fours can be moody or hypersensitive while acting exempt from everyday rules.
 Buoyed by their sense of defective specialness, they might give themselves permission to act badly, be selfish or irresponsible.
 They may refuse to deal with the mundane and the ordinary, unconsciously reasoning that they are not of this world anyway.
 Fours at this stage incline towards feeling guilty, ashamed, melancholy, jealous and unworthy.

-world of torment.
-They can be openly masochistic and extravagant
+torment.
+They can be openly masochistic and extravagant in their

-differentness in entirely negative terms and banish themselves
+They see their differentness in entirely negative terms and banish

-into a kind of exile.
-The desire to punish themselves and others
+themselves into a kind of exile.
+The desire to punish themselves and

 Photographer Diane Arbus, Painter Francis Bacon, Charles Baudelaire, Ingmar Bergman, Poet John Berryman, Marlon Brando, Richard Brautigan, Jackson Browne, Raymond Burr, Singer Kate Bush, Mary Chapin Carpenter, England's Prince Charles, Judy Collins, James Dean, Johnny Depp, Neil Diamond, Isak Dinesen, Novelist Michael Dorris, French novelist Marguerite Duras, the music of Pink Floyd, the cultural aura of France, Judy Garland, Martha Graham, Singer Nanci Griffith, Billie Holliday, Julio Iglesias,